 Just like Japanese dashi powder, you need to dissolve chuka dashi powder in hot water to make the soup stock.
 This seasoning is sometimes sprinkled over stir fry dishes to give some additional flavor.

-In case you’re wondering, dashi powder in Japan are mostly MSG-free.
+In case you’re wondering, dashi powder in Japan is mostly MSG-free.

 Asian vs. Western Chicken Stock